 What Is A Statutory Warranty Deed?

-by Real Estate 02 July 2021
+by Abdul Aziz Mondal Real Estate Published on: 02 July 2021 Last Updated on: 07 November 2024

 When you sell or otherwise transfer property, you must typically file a deed stating which property was transferred, who transferred it, and to whom it was transferred.
-Different forms of deeds serve different functions and provide varying levels of assurance regarding property ownership
+Different forms of deeds serve different functions and provide varying levels of assurance regarding property ownership.

 General warranty deeds, quitclaim deeds, and statutory warranty deeds are examples of deeds.
 A statutory warranty deed is a legal instrument that transfers ownership of real estate.
 As a generic warranty deed, this form indicates an assurance of the title’s history.
 Learn how to utilize this sort of deed from this article.